Learning mindfulness meditation for beginners doesn’t have to be difficult.

 4. Makes You a “Better” Person

-So, we now know that mindfulness meditation makes us better.
+So, we now know that mindfulness meditation makes us better people.
 But, did you know it can help other people out too?

-Yup, according to research conducted by Northeastern and Harvard by practicing mindfulness meditation on a regular basis you become more compassionate towards the people around you.
-Being compassionate can lead to the cultivation of a host of positive attributes, like being more patient, less angry, more forgiving, and the willingness to do more virtuous behaviours.
+Yup, according to UC Berkeley by practicing mindfulness meditation on a regular basis you become more compassionate towards the people around you.
+Being compassionate can lead to the cultivation of a host of positive attributes, like being more patient, less angry, more forgiving, and the willingness to do more virtuous behaviors.

 5. It Helps You Sleep Better!